hmd101/causalalign/README.md

 ## **Data and Models**

 CausalAlign provides support for evaluating LLMs across different causal inference tasks.
-It is particularly apt for datasets building on experiments in Rehder & Waldmann (2017).
+It is particularly apt for datasets building on experiments in  [Rehder&Waldmann, 2017](https://link.springer.com/article/10.3758/s13421-016-0662-3).